Best Weather Station Manufacturer | Coda Sensors

 What are the varieties of anemometers?

-People use several types of anemometers to measure wind speed and direction, but the three most common types include:
+People use several types of anemometers to measure wind speed and direction, but the four most common types include:

 1. Cup anemometer: